ceramic-sf/quick-boi-source/bolq.md

 Aliens capable of interstellar travel are unlikely to want anything that we have.
 We are not a valuable prey to be targeted because they would be a civilisation capable of transforming matter and would have no need for our resources.

-*The capacity for interstellar travel is likely correlated with the capacity for avanced matter transformation and resource creation capacity.
+*The capacity for interstellar travel is likely correlated with the capacity for advanced matter transformation and resource creation capacity.
 Earth is unlikely to provide uniquely available resources.*

 ### Societies with advanced technologies would have advanced morality